25 products our editors tried and loved in June | CNN Underscored

 Boy Smells Petal Candle ($32; nordstrom.com)

-I love to create a calming aesthetic in my apartment whether that’s through design or scents.
-This month, I tried Boy Smells candle in the scent of Petal and my place smells like a botanical garden.
-The candle is long-lasting and boasts to burning for up to 50 hours.
-So far, I’ve lit my candle for a few hours after work at least twice a week and it’s still not done.
+I love to create a calming aesthetic in my apartment, whether that’s through design or scents.
+This month I tried Boy Smells’ candle in the scent of Petal and my place smells like a botanical garden.
+The candle is long-lasting and boasts a 50-hour burn time.
+So far I’ve lit my candle for a few hours after work at least twice a week and it’s still not done.
 I plan on collecting a few more scents from Boy Smells in the future. — Sarai Thompson, social media coordinator

 Beauty